-- .1 Load PLC system with appropriate program, fully tested and approved as part of the software FAT. - Any changes made to the software after the FAT must be submitted for review and approval of the Contract Administrator.
+.1 Load PLC system with appropriate program, fully tested and approved as part of the software FAT.

-.2 Any issues identified on site must be communicated to the Contract Administrator.
-Approval is required prior to making any modifications.
+- .1 Any changes made to the software after the FAT must be submitted for review and approval of the Contract Administrator. - .2 Any issues identified on site must be communicated to the Contract Administrator.
+Approval is required prior to making any modifications. - .3 The Contractor is reminded that this facility is critical to operation of the City's wastewater pumping station.